Former RAF Tangmere

 Tangmere, Chichester, West Sussex.

-The immediate vicinity consists of residential properties to the east, south and west of the application site; and an office building known as ‘Salisbury House’ to the north.
+In the immediate vicinity, residential properties lie to the east, south and west of the application site.
+Also, there is an office building known as ‘Salisbury House’ to the north.

 - Grade Listed-Conservation Area-Recently Completed.

 - Building 116, City Fields Way, Chichester.
 UK.